mosaicnetworks/monetd/docs/install.rst

 Solidity Compiler
 ~~~~~~~~~~~~~~~~~

-The Monet Hub uses proof of authority for its validator nodes.
+The Monet Hub uses Proof of Authority (PoA) to manage the validator set.
 This is
-implemented using a smart contract written in
+implemented using a smart-contract written in
 `Solidity <https://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html>`__,
-with the initial peers set embedded in it, being placed in the genesis block.
-To
+with the corresponding EVM bytecode set in the genesis file.
+For every newly
-build the genesis block, at least one of the initial peers will need to have the
-Solidity Compiler solc available to be able to compile the contract into the
-genesis block.
+defined network, the smart-contract needs to be re-compiled because it should
+embed the initial whitelist.
+Hence, the Solidity compiler (solc) is a
+requirement to define a new network and produce the appropriate genesis file.

 Please refer to the `solidity compiler installation
 instructions <https://solidity.readthedocs.io/en/develop/installing-solidity.html>`__.

+Attention: The Node.js version of the compiler is not supported.
+Do not install
+via `npm install solc`.

 Other requirements
 ~~~~~~~~~~~~~~~~~~